sweeneyian/VersiLab_Plugin/README.md

 # Links:

-This is ImageJ plugin built from combination of ImageJ guides
+Versilab is an ImageJ plugin built from combination of ImageJ guides

 https://imagej.net/Developing_Plugins_for_ImageJ_1.x